mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 <blockquote><strong>This</strong> is weirdly-formatted and <em>ugly</em> but technically correct code.</blockquote>

 Because HTML ignores whitespace, you have the freedom to format your code however you like (such as in the indented style shown above).
-But this creates problems for writers who need to write in paragraphs (all of them):
+But this "feature" creates problems for writers who need to write in paragraphs:

     This is <strong>one</strong> paragraph.